rstudio/shiny/tools/README.md

 ### Using Grunt

-To run all default grunt tasks (minification and jshint), simply go into the `tools` directory and run:
+To run all default grunt tasks (concatenation, minification, and jshint), simply go into the `tools` directory and run:

 ```
 grunt